EricPoehlsen/TorweltenWeb/ROADMAP.md

 * 🟢 Traits are displayed on character
 * 🟢 XP costs of traits are recorded
 * 🟢 List of some traits is available in the database
-* 🔴 Add Psionik skills
 ### Users
-* 🔴 Only allow editing your own characters
+* 🟡 Only allow editing your own characters
 * 🟢 Characters can be private or public
 * 🟢 List only public characters to other players
 ### CSS